State of nature and the environment

 Along with the measures taken in Finland, the state of the environment in the country is affected by factors such as the global climate change, possible spread of alien species in the country's land and water reserves, and the long-distance transport of air pollutants.
 A growing share of the environmental impacts caused by Finns is also generated outside Finland's borders through international trade, transport and travel.

-The management of environmental challenges requires further enhancing the efficiency of measures.
-Quickly reducing the use of fossil fuels is necessary for combating the worst impacts of climate change.
-In order to accomplish this, there is a need for internationally coordinated cooperation as well as a fundamental and rapid change of the structures and approaches of the entire Finnish society.
+The management of environmental challenges requires further enhancment of the efficiency of the measures currently undertaken.
+A rapid reduction in the use of fossil fuels is necessary for combating the worst impacts of climate change.
+In order to accomplish this, there is a need for internationally coordinated cooperation as well as a fundamental and rapid change in the structures and approaches of the entire Finnish society.
 It is important that the attempts to solve one problem do not hinder solving other issues.
 For instance, the use of bioenergy must be promoted in a manner that does not put biodiversity or people's health at risk.

 Retaining biodiversity is a key indicator for the status of ecosystems.
 According to the most recent national estimate, around ten per cent of our species are threatened.
 Species have primarily become threatened as a result of the use of forests and intensification of agriculture.
 Climate change and new alien species pose growing threats.